 If you opt for an oven with catalytic liners, make sure there is good coverage over the oven's surfaces.
 Catalytic liners should last a long time if they're properly cared for, but may eventually need replacing – at an additional cost.

 Some ovens use a steam-clean cycle to loosen baked-on grease and food.
 Simply fill the baking tray with water and select the automatic one-hour cycle that heats the oven to 90°C. Once the cycle is finished, all you should need to do is wipe the oven clean with a soapy cloth.
 A chemical oven cleaner might be needed to thoroughly remove stubborn grease marks.

-And as long as your oven has the following features as a minimum you'll be good to tackle any baking tasks:
+As long as your oven has the following features as a minimum, you'll be good to tackle any baking tasks:

 Works well for multi-shelf cooking, reheating, pastries and roasts.
 It uses the fan with heat coming from the element surrounding it and generally heats up more quickly, evenly and efficiently.

 Conventional or traditional ovens